hkarakurt8742/SUMA/README.md

-This repository stores the codes of SUMA: A Machine-Learning Based Lighweight Application for scRNA-Seq Clustering
+This repository stores the codes of SUMA: A Machine-Learning Based Lightweight Application for scRNA-Seq Clustering

 Preprocess and training folders involves R and Python script.
 R scripts are used to download and pre-process publicly available scRNA-Seq datasets.